2019 Leadership Institute Overview

-YLNI’s Leadership Institute connects young professionals with their peers and their community as they gain career skills.
-Through hands-on instruction, small group activities, personal reflection, and sharing, participants develop skills needed to help them advance in their careers and community.
-Topics range from personality recognition and communication effectiveness to board stewardship and business ethics.
+YLNI’s Leadership Institute connects young professionals with their peers and their community as they advance in their career skills.
+Through hands-on instruction, small group activities, personal reflection, and sharing, participants develop skills needed to help them grow in their careers and community.
+Topics range from personality recognition and communication effectiveness to board stewardship and diversity in the workplace.

 Employers of emerging leaders should consider sponsoring their participation.